 - The downloaded RDP file will be located at your local download location.
 Click on that to configure RDP connection.

-- The IP would automatically be filled, just fill the user name and password to connect.
+- The IP would automatically be filled, just fill the username and password to connect.

-- Once connection is successful, you’ll see the Welcome message while window loads and configures for first-time use.
+- Once the connection is successful, you’ll see the Welcome message while window loads and configures for first-time use.
 Please wait for a while.

 - Once Windows loaded, you’ll see the desktop as shown below.
 Now you can choose to do whatever you want with this machine.

 Note for the time you use the machine, you’ll be charged hourly.
 In case you do not want to use the machine for some time or stop the machine daily at a defined time, you can do that manually by clicking on Virtual Machines option at your Azure dashboard.
 You’ll see your VM.
 Select your VM and click Stop.
 You can Start whenever you want.
-Thus, you can save a lot of cost.
+Thus, you can save a lot of costs.

 Moreover, by clicking on your select VM, you can monitor its hourly/daily usage statistics as shown below.

 See how easy it was to set up a VM on Azure with just a few simple clicks?
 Now you do not have to depend on any physical machine to do your job.